 PMM2 is the gene's official symbol.
 The PMM2 gene is also known by other names, listed below.

-More than 100 mutations in the PMM2 gene have been found to cause congenital disorder of glycosylation type Ia (CDG-Ia).
-These mutations change the structure of the PMM enzyme in different ways; however, all of the mutations appear to result in reduced enzyme activity.
-Decreased activity of the PMM enzyme leads to a shortage of GDP-mannose within cells.
+More than 115 mutations in the PMM2 gene have been found to cause PMM2-congenital disorder of glycosylation (PMM2-CDG, also known as congenital disorder of glycosylation type Ia).
+This is a severe condition that is characterized by developmental delay, weak muscle tone (hypotonia), abnormal distribution of fat, and various other signs and symptoms.
+The mutations that cause PMM2-CDG change the structure of the PMM2 enzyme in different ways; however, all of the mutations appear to result in reduced enzyme activity.
+Decreased activity of the PMM2 enzyme leads to a shortage of GDP-mannose within cells.
 As a result, there is not enough activated mannose to form oligosaccharides.
 Glycosylation cannot proceed normally because incorrect oligosaccharides are produced.
-The signs and symptoms in CDG-Ia are likely due to the production of abnormally glycosylated proteins in many organs and tissues.
+The signs and symptoms in PMM2-CDG are likely due to the production of abnormally glycosylated proteins in many organs and tissues.

 Cytogenetic Location: 16p13

 Molecular Location on chromosome 16: base pairs 8,797,813 to 8,855,197

 (Homo sapiens Annotation Release 107, GRCh38.p2) (NCBI (http://www.ncbi.nlm.nih.gov/gene/5373))

 The PMM2 gene is located on the short (p) arm of chromosome 16 at position 13.